hasura/graphql-engine/manual/project/index.rst

 A Hasura project can be deployed on a :doc:`Hasura cluster <../cluster/index>` and is composed of multiple :doc:`microservices <../microservices/index>` which run together.

-You can ``git push hasura master`` to deploy everything, including your custom microservices, database migrations and project configuration.
+You can simply ``git push`` to deploy everything, including your custom microservices, database migrations and project configuration to a cluster.

 See:
 ^^^^